True Blood

-One of the most stunning opening titles made for television in recent years has to be the opener for True Blood – a TV series created by Alan Ball of American Beauty (writer) and Six Feet Under (creator) fame.
-True Blood adopted a new twist on the old vampire theme but Ball successfully avoided the all too familiar goth horror territory of Bram Stoker's Dracula and the tongue-in-cheek humor of the teen-angst-ridden, demon infested universe of Buffy.
-The show premiered in September 2008 on HBO.
+One of the most stunning main titles made for television in recent years have to be the opening titles of True Blood – a TV series created by Alan Ball, writer of American Beauty and creator of Six Feet Under.
+True Blood adopted a new twist on the vampire theme, as Ball successfully avoided the all too familiar goth horror territory of Bram Stoker’s Dracula, and stayed clear from the teen-angst-ridden, demon infested universe of Buffy.
+True Blood premiered in September 2008 on HBO.

-In True Blood, which is set in a small town in North Louisiana, vampires have integrated in society and share the same living space as humans thanks to the invention of synthetic blood, which is sold as “True Blood”.
-Vampires, however, are treated as second-class citizens.
+True Blood is set in a small town in North Louisiana.
+Thanks to the invention of synthetic blood, which is sold as “True Blood,” vampires have now integrated in society, sharing the same living space as humans.
+Vampires, however, are generally distrusted and are treated as second-class citizens.

-What is the concept behind the title sequence?
+What is the main concept behind True Blood’s main title?

 Matt Mulder, creative director: “When Alan Ball approached us to work on this sequence, he introduced two concepts that stuck with us through development and production.
 First, Alan had covered the serious and self-conscious drama in Six Feet Under.
 With True Blood, he very much wanted to break from that and express a pulpy romp that was entertaining and unmannered.
 Second, Ball tweaked Charlaine Harris's original stories, on which the show is based, to parallel the vampire-as-social-outcast characters in True Blood to the very real racial, sexual or social outcasts in America.
 In short we were to expose the soft pink underbelly of rural stereotypes to find what could be just under the surface.”

-Could you elaborate on your interpretation of the classic vampire themes that are explored in the opening sequence - sex, death and religion - and how they relate to the location of the show (Louisiana) and the overall vampire theme?
+How do the classic vampire themes you explore in the opening sequence – sex, death and religion – relate to the show’s setting (Louisiana)?

 Rama Allen, lead designer/concept co-creator: “We started by trying to tap into the roots of what we thought made the series compelling, and how those ideas could be communicated without simply mining the well trod visual territory of vampires.”